 I think I am going to join the gig economy!
 As I have chosen to take voluntary redundancy in May, I have been considering my options.
 My ideal would be to be entirely self employed and work from home.
-However, this may take a while to establish, so I have been searching for as many ideas for part time and self employed opportunities as I can.
+However, this may take a while to establish, especially since bills just don’t magically vanish just because you decide to leave the rat race.
+It might be time to start tracking my expenses with a free budget template so I know what to expect ahead of time; but I digress.
+Anyhow, I have been searching for as many ideas for part time and self employed opportunities as I can.
 It seems there are lots of options if you want to quit the 9 to 5!
 Even if you just want part time work, some of these ideas might be suitable for you.

 Jobs to consider if you want to quit the 9 to 5